behu-kea/third-semester/README.md

 The course will consist of 6 different parts that will cover necessary topics of learning frontend development.
 Here is the overview of the topics 👇

+*Styling and layout for the overviews taken from https://threejs-journey.xyz/*

 ![Basics overview](assets/basics-overview-1.png)